 ASO for Indie developers.
 Part 1.

-ASO for independent developers, or as Indie developers are commonly called, is an entirely optional process.
+ASO for independent developers, also commonly referred to as indie developers, is an entirely optional process.
 How can analytics and optimization help in developing an excellent mobile game?
 And the correct answer will be - most likely, not at all.
 But suppose you look at it more comprehensively.
-In that case, games are not created in a vacuum - if the influence of trends and tendencies, the competitive field, and, most importantly, we must arrange a meeting between users and our fantastic game.
+In that case, games are not created in a vacuum.
+If we consider the influence of trends and tendencies, the competitive field, and, most importantly, arranging a meeting between users and our fantastic game.
 And this is where mobile analytics tools and ASO optimization come into play.

 In short, we can easily create and develop a game without ASO, but optimization is impossible for it to be found and installed.